Aastrup (manor house): Krabbe and Kruse

-The village of Aastrup is mentioned several times in written records from the Middle Ages.
-In the early 16th century it was dissolved and its farms merged under a manor with the same name.
-The first owner of the manor was Erik Krabbe; He was the son of rigsmarsk Tyge Krabbe, a central figure in the uprise against Christian II (1481-1559).
+During the Reformation, Aastrup was confiscated by the Crown.
+It was shortly thereafter acquired by Erik Krabbe, a son of rigsmarsk Tyge Krabbe.
+His father had been a central figure in the uprise against Christian II (1481–1559).
 Erik Krabbe instigated that Saxo Gramaticus's Danmarkskrønike from the 12th century was republished in 1534.

-Aster Krabbe's death in 1564, Aastrup was passed to his son Glob Krabbe.
+After Krabbe's death in 1564, Aastrup was passed to his son Glob Krabbe.
 Glob's brother Christian Krabbe inherited the estate in 1582.
-He sold it to treasurer Enevold Kruse in circa 1596 when he married Else Marsvin.
+He sold it to royal treasurer Enevold Kruse in circa 1596 when he married Else Marsvin.
 He constructed a new main building in circa 1613.